-After several acclaimed – but controversial – vintages, the vintage of the decade has finally arrived for Brunello.
-2016 leaves everyone speechless, regardless of personal taste.
-Finding a 2016 Brunello di Montalcino that is less than good is extremely difficult – even if you choose randomly, the possibility of picking an excellent wine is higher than ever.
-However, the wines you’ll find listed here aren’t just excellent Brunellos, but masterpieces destined to make the history of the appellation.
+After several acclaimed – but controversial – harvest, the vintage of the decade has finally arrived for Brunello.
+The 2016 vintage leaves everyone speechless, regardless of personal taste.
+Finding a 2016 Brunello di Montalcino that is less than compelling is extremely difficult – even if you choose randomly, the possibility of picking an excellent wine is higher than ever.

-A few words about the vintage.
-Everyone wonders which conditions are necessary for a vintage to be great, and the answer, to be honest, is that there are no fixed stakes.
-We think, however, that Silvano Padelletti, the owner of a historic winery located in the heart of the medieval town, made a statement that helps us understand something more about the matter.
-“The peculiarity of 2016 was the trend of the last part of the season – explained Silvano – at the beginning of September, showers cooled down the temperatures and provided water, and then the climate was windy, hot and dry during the day and cool at night, until the harvest period.
-We started harvesting on September 26, and finished in late October.”
-Keep these words in mind because they express an “unmentionable” truth: the difference between a good vintage and an extraordinary one lies most of the time in the final rush.
+But let’s analyze the vintage.
+Everyone wonders which conditions are necessary for a vintage to be great, and the answer, to be honest, is that there is no fixed set of parameters.
+Even so, Silvano Padelletti, the owner of an historical winery lying in the heart of the medieval town, made a statement that helps us better understand this subject.
+“The peculiarity of 2016 was the pattern the last part of the season – explained Silvano – starting from the beginning of September, rainfalls began cooling down temperatures and providing water.
+In the following weeks, the climate was windy, hot, and dry during the day and cool at night.
+We started harvesting on September 26 and finished in late October.”
+Keep these words in mind because they express an “unmentionable” truth: the difference between a good vintage and an extraordinary one usually lies in the final rush.
 Predictions made at the end of summer are, especially in the case of red wines, absolutely speculative.
-An adverse weather event just a few days before the beginning of harvesting can overturn the outcome of an entire season.
+Adverse weather in the days immediately preceding the beginning of harvesting can overturn the outcome of an entire season.

-An element that must be taken into account these days is the heat.
+Heat is an element that must be taken into account these days.
 In the past, the best vintages were the warm ones, but things have changed with global warming.
-Heat, however, is not the main problem in Montalcino.
-If in August the temperature goes above 40 degrees at two in the afternoon, but drops at nightime, the resulting wines are big, bold, but still fresh and balanced.
+Heat, however, is not the main problem in Montalcino – if in August the temperature exceed 40 degrees around 2 p.m. but then drop at night, the resulting wines are big and bold, but still fresh and balanced.
 The alarm bell rings, instead, when humidity comes with the heat.
-Montalcino is usually so windy that you risk getting a cold if you do not dress properly.
-However, there have been seasons in recent times in which the breezes have suddenly ceased and the humidity has caused serious problems.
-Monica Tiezzi, the owner of the company of the same name, pointed out this fact.
-Luckily, in 2016 these phenomena, which are the most tangible sign of climate change, did not occur.
-The resulting wines achieve perfect balance between structure and acidity .
-Keerin o Keefe, the author of one of the reference texts for Brunello, pointed out in her report on Wine Enthusiast that most of the 2016 Brunellos clock at over 15% a.b.v.
-That’s a good point, but we believe that alcoholic is seldom disjointed from all the other components.
+Montalcino is usually so windy that you risk catching a cold if you don’t dress properly.
+However, there have been seasons in recent times in which the breezes have suddenly ceased and the humidity has crippled the vines.
+In 2016 this situation, which is the most tangible sign of climate change, did not occur.
+As a result, the wines boast perfect balance between structure and acidity.
+Keerin o Keefe, the author of one of the reference books on Brunello, pointed out in her report on Wine Enthusiast that most of the 2016 Brunellos clock at over 15% a.b.v.
+That’s a good point, but we believe that alcohol is seldom disjointed from all the other components.

-One more question: can wines that are enjoyable upon release also age remarkably well?
-The answer, in our opinion, is yes and no. Not all the Brunellos we tasted will last for forty years – some of them shall be consumed in the short or medium term.
-Overall, it is likely that on average these new “great vintages” will be less long-lived than the ones of the past.
-However, in selecting the best tastings, we also took the aging potential into account.
-Put simply, all the wines that made it on to the list can age well for at least a decade.
+One of the crucial questions is: can wines that are so enjoyable upon release also age remarkably well?
+The answer is yes and no. Not all the Brunellos we tasted will last forty years – some of them are more suitable for medium or short-term consumption.
+Overall, it is likely that these new “great vintages” will be less cellar-worthy than the ones of the past.
+However, in selecting the best tastings, we also took the ageing potential into account.
+Put simply, all the wines that made it onto the list will age well for at least a decade.